rstar24/nvim/README.md

 ## My Neovim Config
+* Made Using the kick-star.nvim
+* Is not ready to be used by others
-* I use the bare plugins
+* Going to add more plugins soon
-* It is personal config but yet it is not portable
-* I am going to add a little bash script to make it completely portable
-* with the tmux and bash or zsh rc file till then I going to use this config as it is and develop on it